Paunczki/DeliciousRussianMusic/README.md

 ## Where this idea comes from
 The idea for this repository/project came from many GitHub users who create repositories/projects about their daily routines I saw some working out, reading books, etc.
-Since I enjoy these songs and want to learn a new language from my native Polish and English I decided to create this project so that I can learn Especially since Russian is an entirely new alphabet
+Since I enjoy these songs and want to learn a new language from my native Polish and English (and semi-fluent Spanish) I decided to create this project so that I can learn Especially since Russian is an entirely new alphabet
 I also hope that someone may stumble upon this project and begin to like these songs and try to learn the language